M3 default kernels need to be removed from the data area

 It may have nothing to do with this at all, but it occurred to me that it might when we tried to run spiceinit and just pointed to the ck kernel and let the spk kernel default and got an error.

-#12 Updated by Stuart Sides 11 months ago
+#12 Updated by Stuart Sides about 1 year ago

 - Target version changed from N/A to 3.5.2 (2017-01-31 Jan)